Keith Collins

 Keith Collins (born September 3, 1976, in Passaic, New Jersey) is an American actor, filmmaker and advocate.
 He is best known for his work in The Meat Puppet, The Jersey Devil, The Evangelist, and The Samaritans.

 Collins is a graduate of Clifton High School in New Jersey.
-He studied acting at New York City's School for Film and Television and graduated in 2004.
-The school would later change its name to The New York Conservatory for Dramatic Arts.
+He studied acting at New York City's School for Film and Television (later the New York Conservatory for Dramatic Arts) and graduated in 2004.